phohenecker/family-tree-data-gen/README.md

 **Important:**
 There are numerous options available, which allow for adjusting the generation process.
+However, while all of these have default values, there is one positional arg that needs to be provided.
-Only one of them is required, though, which is described in the next section: `--dlv`.
+This is described in the next section.

 The DLV System